-The School's net investment in capital assets for its governmental activities as of June 30, 2022, amounts to \$94,794.
-This net investment in capital assets includes additions of \$54,980 in furniture, fixtures and equipment, and \$38,591 in information technology offset by depreciation of \$12,198.
+The School's net capital assets for its governmental activities as of June 30, 2023, amounts to \$1,146,087.
+This includes a reduction of \$532,924 due to the amortization of the leased asset.
 The capital assets include the activity related to GASB 87 implementation.
-The property under capital leases \$2,131,696 offset by \$532,924 amortization is included in the capital assets as of June 30, 2022.
-Additional information on the School's capital assets can be found in Note C.
+The School leases its facilities as further described in Note C.